 Now, consider what will happen if you resize the window?

-The pictures below are examples of mismatch happening between streamer and the viewer.
-In this case, the streamer is streaming a 960×540 resolution but the viewer is getting 1920×1080, Why?
+The pictures below show a mismatch between the streamer and the viewer.
+In this case, the streamer is streaming a 960×540 resolution, but the viewer is getting 1920×1080; why?

 studio and final output view

-2. Share the entire screen and not specific window, here you can resize the window during the stream, it will not affect the window resolution.
+2. Share the entire screen and not a specific window; here, you can resize the window during the stream, and it will not affect the window resolution.